Artillex-Studios/Documentation/Writerside/topics/AxBoosters-Supported-Plugins.md

   wildchests:sell_money
 ```
 * #1 CyberLevels requires you to use [our fork](https://github.com/BenceX100/CyberLevels-with-api/releases)!
 * #2 The ShopGui SellGui extension does NOT work with this booster; however, we can provide you a modified jar that will work, on our discord.
+Why?
+The sellgui does not call the ShopGuiPlus API sell event, which is what AxBoosters is listening for.

 ## Team Hooks
 * BentoBox